 When a user visits your website, Google Analytics will drop a cookie on the user’s browser.
 Cookies are small files that contain information about the user’s activities.

-If you want your Google Analytics to tell you how many of your visitors completed a conversion, like signing up for your newsletter, filling out a form, watching a video, viewing a certain page, or buying a product, you’ll have to set up conversions.
+If you want Google Analytics to tell you how many of your visitors completed a conversion, like signing up for your newsletter, filling out a form, watching a video, viewing a certain page, or buying a product, you’ll have to set up conversions.

 Now, you’ll see an Enhanced Measurement section.
 If you want Google Analytics to attempt to track events on its own, make sure this is flipped on.